INN/docs/checklists/child-themes.md

 	- [ ] Search results `/?s=words`
 	- [ ] Pages `/slug/`
 	- [ ] Tag archives `/tag/slug`
+- [ ] Load More Posts
+	- [ ] Did you define a custom archive template?
+	- [ ] Does the custom archive template load the correct partial when the Load More Posts button is clicked?
 - [ ] Styles?
 	- [ ] Sticky nav
 		- [ ] Mobile